Undergraduate Course: Computational Astrophysics (PHYS11037)

 |Summary||This course provides an introduction to advanced computational techniques used for numerical simulations in astrophysics involving gravity and/or fluids.
 The topics include N-body methods for solving gravity problems and numerical hydrodynamics techniques for fluids.

-Astrophysical topics for which the methods are used include cosmological simulations of structure formation in the Universe, the evolution of stellar systems (galaxies and star clusters), the formation of stars and planetary systems, and the collisions of neutron stars and black holes as a model for gamma-ray bursters.
-For more information on the sort of topics to which the methods are applied, please see: http://www.roe.ac.uk/~aam/ecca.
+Astrophysical topics for which the methods are used include cosmological simulations of structure formation in the Universe, the formation and evolution of galaxies, the formation and evolution of stars and planetary systems, and the collisions of neutron stars and black holes as a model for gamma-ray bursters.
+For more information on these and other topics to which the methods are applied, please see: http://www.roe.ac.uk/~aam/ecca.

 Although the examples are drawn from astrophysics, the methods taught are applicable to a wide range of problems in computational physics.
-The course is continuously assessed on the basis of course exercises and a computing project: there is no Degree Examination.
+The course is continuously assessed on the basis of workshop exercises: there is no Degree Examination.

-- Ability to formulate and understand the equations relevant for hydrodynamics in conservative and non-conservative form.
+- how to formulate the equations relevant for hydrodynamics in conservative and non-conservative form.

-- Ability to discretise the equations relevant for hydrodynamics in conservative form.
+- how to discretise the equations relevant for hydrodynamics in conservative form.

-- Ability to numerically implement as computer code a subset of the equations relevant for hydrodynamics.
+- how to numerically implement as computer code a subset of the equations relevant for hydrodynamics.

-- Understand the Smoothed Particle Hydrodynamics (SPH) implementation of the hydrodynamics equations.
+- the Smoothed Particle Hydrodynamics (SPH) implementation of the hydrodynamics equations.